serlo/frontend/README.md

 ## Overview

 The frontend fetches data from the [API server](https://github.com/serlo/api.serlo.org) and renders it to a web page.
-A standalone deployment of the frontend is already enough to view most parts of Serlo.
+A standalone deployment of the frontend is enough to view most parts of Serlo.

 In a more complete environment, the frontend sits behind a [cloudflare worker](https://github.com/serlo/serlo.org-cloudflare-worker) that handles routing and redirections.
 Many editing features are still handled by our [legacy server](https://github.com/serlo/serlo.org).

 We have multiple environments.
 Development is happening most of the time in the *staging environment*, which is up-to-date, but safe for edits.
-If you run the frontend on your local system, it will access the staging api server.
+This is also the environment for the default branch of this repository.

-Finished features can be deployed to the *production environment*.
-All services have a separate deployment in each environment.
+Finished features can be deployed to the *production environment* by merging them into the `production` branch.

 ## Getting started